 There’s something out there

 These highly realistic simulations actually offer some unexpected advantages over physical prototype testing.
-When a vehicle development team goes to a commercially available test track, such as the Nürburgring Nordschleife it’s typically not an exclusive arrangement.
+When a vehicle development team goes to a commercially available test track, such as the well-known Nürburgring Nordschleife facility, it’s typically not an exclusive arrangement.
 Yes, even if one is lucky enough to be driving on a closed course during an automotive industry test day, there will very likely be a number of other vehicles on-track at the same time.
 Traffic.
 It’s unavoidable.

 Test drivers must have an awareness not only of the environment and the car they’re evaluating, but of other vehicles sharing the limited track space.
 Building an awareness of the slower and faster objects all around, while simultaneously fiddling with data acquisition instrumentation can be, well, intimidating.
 Training drivers to contend with such challenges is a vital part of extracting value from a limited-time test session.
-DIL simulators can, of course, provide an ideal – and fundamentally safe – opportunity for to “practice” such situations before jumping into the real thing, thus improving the ROI on a paid test seession.
+DIL simulators can, of course, provide an ideal – and fundamentally safe – opportunity to “practice” such situations before jumping into the real thing, thus improving the ROI on a paid test session.

 Everyone’s a hero

-Another conundrum is how to put less-than-expert drivers in touch with vehicle systems in demanding test track or proving ground scenarios, e.g., How can a steering system expert, for example – rather than hot-shoe, vehicle-dynamics level test driver – ever hope to get a feel for things?
+Another conundrum is how to put less-than-expert drivers in touch with vehicle systems in demanding test track or proving ground scenarios, e.g., How can a steering system expert, for example – rather than a hot-shoe, vehicle-dynamics level test driver – ever hope to get a feel for things?
 Engineering class DIL simulators address such situations directly.
 It is within practical bounds to expose entire development teams to test drive situations that are usually the exclusive domain of the highly qualified few.
 This effectively increases the pool of evaluators who can perform test drives and intelligently inform the vehicle development process.

 What’s really exciting however, is that this wider group of development engineers with access to virtual testing environments, need not all converge in one place at the same time.
 With multiple DIL simulators in different locations sharing the same vehicle model and scenes, the pool of test drivers can now include co-development teams scattered across the globe.
 It can also include key supplier partners or third-party evaluators.